-Women and men in decision-making: highlights (Third quarter 2013) RSS
+Women and men in decision-making: highlights (Fourth quarter 2013) RSS

 An update of the European Commission's database on women and men in decision-making has recently been completed and includes:

-- A quarterly update of data on political decision-making at European, national and regional level (where regional elections were held).
-Data were collected between end July and beginning August and reflect changes since the last update in May 2013.
+- A quarterly update of data on political decision-making at European and national levels.
+Data were collected between end October and mid-November and reflect changes since the last update in August 2013.

-- An annual update of information on key decision-makers in the following types of organisation: European administration, European social partner organisations, European NGOs and the judiciary.
-Data were collected from beginning June to end August.
+- An annual update of data on key decision makers in the following areas: politics at regional level, national administrations, and the environment.
+Data were collected from August to end November.

-In the political arena, selected developments in terms of the gender balance include:
+In the political arena, selected developments in terms of gender balance include:

 - Early parliamentary elections held in the Czech Republic in October 2013 resulted in a slight decrease of the share of female MPs (one representative in five is a woman).
 In Norway too, the elections resulted in a very slight decrease of the share of women in the national parliament; women account for 38% of members (down 1 pp).
 In Germany, Austria and Luxembourg changes were in the other direction (+3 pp to 36%, +4 pp to 33% and +1 pp to 23%, respectively).
 The result is that overall the average share of women in lower houses of national parliaments has remained at the same level (27%) across the EU-28 throughout 2013.